uccser/translation-sync/README.md

-# translation-sync
+# UCCSER Translation Sync

-A tool to keep our projects content in sync with our translation systems.
+A tool to keep the content of UCCSER projects in sync with our translation systems.